jakerye/dev-notebook/terminal/README.md

 # Terminal Notes
 Useful notes when playing on the command line.

-## Plugins
-- [fish](fish.md): make cmd line interactive w/colors and simple autocompletion
+See file names for topic descriptors in repo.